lvzhengde/tsn-soc/soc/uart/README.md

 ####  Instructions for Use

-The contents of the subdirectories under the matrix directory are as follows:
+The contents of the subdirectories under the uart directory are as follows:
 ```
 rtl:        RTL design files
 tb:         Testbench design files